Projects with Industry (84.234)

 Renewals

-Projects with multi-year project periods may be continued based on making substantial progress toward meeting project objectives as documented in the annual performance report in accordance with 34 CFR 75.253, meeting the review of compliance indicators, as described in 34 CFR 3.79 Subpart F, and availability of adequate funds.
-Renewals are available only through the continuation application process.
+Projects with multi-year project periods may be continued based on making substantial progress toward meeting project objectives as documented in the annual performance report in accordance with 34 CFR 75.253, meeting the minimum performance levels of the compliance indicators, as described in 34 CFR Part 379 Subpart F, and availability of adequate funds.
+Renewals are available only through a new application process.

 Formula and Matching Requirements